Drive-through: History

 In 1921, Kirby's Pig Stand introduced the drive-in restaurant, in which carhops delivered meals.
 In 1931, a California Pig Stand franchise introduced a drive-through service that bypassed the carhops.
-In 1948, Harry and Esther Snyder of the In-N-Out Burger chain built the first true drive-through restaurant, featuring a two-way speaker system that Harry Snyder invented himself earlier that year.
+The first identified drive-through restaurant was established in 1947 at Red's Giant Hamburg located in Springfield, Missouri.
+A year later in 1948, Harry and Esther Snyder of the In-N-Out Burger chain built a drive-through restaurant, featuring a two-way speaker system that Harry Snyder invented himself earlier that year.
 By the 1970s, drive-through service had replaced drive-in restaurants in the United States.

 The first McDonald's drive-through was created in 1975 in Sierra Vista, Arizona, near Fort Huachuca, a military installation, to serve military members who were not permitted to get out of their cars off-post while wearing fatigues.
-The original McDonald's was closed down and demolished in May 1999 and a new McDonald's replaced it.
+The original McDonald's was closed down and demolished in 1999 and a new McDonald's replaced it.

+In 1987, Bob Charles pioneered the concept of the double vehicle drive-through.
+Charles, a McDonald's franchisee based in Boulder, Colorado, was the first to design and implement this innovation, which resulted in significantly increased per-unit volume.

 In 1981, Max Hamburgers opened Northern Europe's first drive-in in Piteå.

-Another early drive-through restaurant in Europe, a McDonald's drive-through, opened at the Nutgrove Shopping Centre in Dublin, Ireland in 1985.
+Another early drive-through restaurant in Europe, a McDonald's drive-through, opened at the Nutgrove Shopping Centre in Dublin, Ireland, in 1985.

-In the US, drive-throughs account for 70 percent of McDonald's business and the average drive through order is fulfilled in under three and one half minutes.
-Outside of the US, McDonald's drive-throughs are variously known as "McAuto", "McDrive" and "AutoMac".
+In the US, drive-throughs account for 70% of McDonald's business and the average drive-through order is fulfilled in under 3:30.
+Outside of the US, McDonald's drive-throughs are variously known as "McDrive" and "AutoMac".

-In 2010, the Casa Linda, Texas, franchise of McDonald's opened a drive-through/walk-up only store with no indoor seating although it has a small patio with tables.
+In 2010, the Casa Linda, Texas, franchise of McDonald's opened a drive-through/walk-up-only store with no indoor seating although it has a small patio with tables.

-In McDonald's in the UK, all McDonald's are going under an EOTF transformation (Experience of the Future), where many McDonald's with Drive-Thrus will have a third window.
-This would be where at the second window, the presenter would tell customers to pull up to the third window (if they've got a larger order and have longer to wait), this is known as the "fast forward window".
-This reduces waiting times for customers.

 Drive-through banking

 In 1928, City Center Bank, which became UMB Financial Corporation, president R. Crosby Kemper opened what is considered the first drive-up window.
 Shortly after the Grand National Bank in St Louis opened up a drive-through, including a slot to the side for night time deposits.
 Westminster Bank opened the UK's first drive-through bank in Liverpool in 1959, soon followed by Ulster Bank opening Ireland's first in 1961 at Finaghy.

 In recent years, there has been a decline in drive-through banking due to increased traffic congestion and the increased availability of automated teller machines and telephone and internet banking.
-However, many bank buildings now feature drive-through ATMs.
+Many bank buildings now feature drive-through ATMs.